-Enjoy an afternoon at leisure in Seville to shop and explore; your onboard Concierge can point you to the best spots.
+Enjoy an afternoon at leisure in Seville to shop and explore; your onboard Destination Manager can point you to the best spots.
 Later, you'll set out into the countryside to a local family’s bull farm, where you will enjoy a tour, a delicious home-hosted dinner of Spanish fare, and a rich cultural exchange.

 Uncover the treasures of Seville and Guadalquivir River sailing

 Today is full of possibilities as you have the day at leisure to explore the Andalusian capital on your own.

 If you remain in Seville, our included shuttle service will whisk you into town.
 Take in city views from atop the Metropol Parasol, a remarkable wooden structure of 100-foot pillars topped by a wavy roof traversed by a winding walkway.
 Or visit the excellent Fine Arts Museum.